Ever wonder why some seniors retire lonely while others run in retirement with liveliness?

 The brain changes itself with action, so if we wish to shift from a fixed mindset to a growth mindset here we will want to act on our findings in the survey above.
 An action could be as small as looking at a problem, and then proposing a practical solution, that we try to put into action.
 Or it can be the start of a larger project which may be to walk for a mile daily, which we invite a friend or family member to help us launch.
 Whatever shift we choose, it’s best to make it fun, and a win-win to make it more fantastic.

-In the following pages we’ll experience wonderful ways to reshape restrictive beliefs as we become aware of flexible mindsets that boost social skills, and develop risk-taking proficiencies.
-We’ll investigate longstanding reactions, enrich new goals, and experience how abled and differently-abled retirees can interact together to ponder significant questions, and arrive at meaningful responses.
+In the following section we’ll experience wonderful ways to reshape restrictive beliefs as we become aware of flexible mindsets that boost social skills, and develop risk-taking proficiencies.
+We’ll investigate longstanding reactions, enrich new goals, and experience how abled and differently-abled retirees can interact together to ponder significant questions, and arrive at motivational responses.

-Expect to flourish in these pages as we read, interact and on some days simply hang in.
+Expect to flourish in the following section as we read, interact and learn how on some days we survive more by simply hanging in.
 We’ll anchor daily efforts to remake those persistently annoying mistakes into solid stepping-stones forward.
 The result?
 We’ll takeaway magnificent lessons to thrive.
 As we begin to set and reach daily goals that lay stronger foundations over time, we’ll also build lifelong dreams for our golden years.

 Luckily we all have what we need to make a shift from lonely into lively.
 Let’s start by replacing the question, “How smart am I?” with, “How am I smart?”
 Then make time daily to hear in our head, sensational responses about our genuine worth to ourselves and others, beyond any critic’s voice about our shortcomings.
 The opposite of an active inner critic is an ability to get downright silly and laugh at little things that slip our feet on unexpected banana peels that catch us unaware.